HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_ingress_install.md

 Verify that there are two spaces at the beginning of the line.
 Save and close the values.yaml file.

+Consider reserving a reserve a static IP address for Sametime to use.
+If one is not define during the installation, the IP address is dynamic and is subject to change.

 There are many different ingress controllers available, however; not all of them have been tested with Sametime.
 The procedure in this topic describes deploying the NGINX Ingress controller.
 If you are using another ingress controller, refer to the documentation for that ingress controller.

 An Ingress controller is also used for the Connect and Embedded clients mux traffic deployed on-premise Kubernetes.
 After installing the ingress controller, additional configuraiton steps are needed.
-See[Configuring Ingress for Mux](t_ingress_configure.md) for details.
+See [Configuring Ingress for Mux](t_ingress_configure.md) for details.

 Helm commands are used to install and configure the NGINX Ingress controller.